minio/minsql/README.md

 ```sql
 SELECT $ip, $date FROM mylog
 ```
-To which minSQL will reply
+To which MinSQL will reply
 ```bash
 67.164.164.165 24/Jul/2017
 67.164.164.165 24/Jul/2017